-As detailed in previous Sections, the Applicant has proactively sited NY Project components to minimize disturbance to sensitive resources to the extent practicable, including through evaluation of the submarine export cable routing, and siting the onshore export and interconnection cable routes and onshore substation within previously disturbed areas.
+As detailed in previous Sections, the Applicant has proactively sited NY Project components to minimize disturbance to sensitive resources to the extent practicable, including through evaluation of the submarine export cable routing, and siting the onshore export and interconnection cable routes, onshore substation, Hampton Road substation, and loop-in /loop-out lines predominantly within previously disturbed areas.
 The Applicant will adhere to the avoidance, minimization, and mitigation measures provided in this Exhibit and in the NY Project's Certificate and permit conditions.
 The Applicant is also engaged in outreach with the owners and developers of nearby projects to obtain information on future development and to minimize cumulative impacts to the extent practicable.